 The time change is so weird!
 Why do we do it? 😋 For the first 18 years of my life, I lived in a state that didn’t observe Daylight Saving Time.
 So, during my formative years, we never changed our clocks.
-In the winter, prime time TV would start at 8 pm and the late news would come on at 11.
+In the winter, prime-time TV would start at 8 pm and the late news would come on at 11.
 During the summer, Prime Time would start at 7 pm with the late news coming on at 10.
 Other than that, we never noticed any differences at all (though we lived near the Michigan border and I knew that state did this weird, time change thing 😜).

-I’ve definitely reached the point in the year that while I’m not excited for the sun to go down before 5…I can’t WAIT for it to come up before 7 again!
+I always reach a point in the year that while I’m not excited for the sun to go down before 5…I can’t WAIT for it to come up before 7 again!
 It isn’t fun getting up in the dark…walking Puppers in the dark (while still half asleep)…even eating breakfast before the sun peeks over the hills on the eastern side of town…😝

 My first Time Change experience